mhr320/Wmt2Ics/README.md

 ## Description

-Using Web Schedules (wmtscheduler or wmt) **Views: My Schedule** as data, highlight and copy the pay period schedule and paste this data into **Terminal** window to be parsed and processed into a Internet Calendar Sharing file (.ics) which can then be imported into Apple iCal, Google Calendar, etc.
+Using Web Schedules (wmtscheduler or wmt) **Views: My Schedule** as data, highlight and copy the pay period schedule and the module will paste this data automagically into **Terminal** window, after you enter the pay period number, into a Internet Calendar Sharing file (.ics) which can then be imported into Apple iCal, Google Calendar, etc.

 ## Information